 Davao doesn’t only boasts about its highlands, as its waters are also rich with beauty and life.
 This said, you can enjoy both its pristine beaches as well as its impeccable seafood.

-How to get there: From NAIA, fly in to Tagbilaran City.
+How to get there: From NAIA, fly to Davao City.

 Surigao City, the capital city of Surigao del Norte, is often brushed off as a mere jumpoff point to the more famous Siargao Island.
 But, the city has its own hidden gems travellers must see.
 For example: The Mabua Pebble Beach is a unique beauty, with pebbles of different sizes lining the shore.
 Another example: The Day-asan Floating Village, also known as Little Venice, is a fishing village where visitors can witness the farming of fish, crabs and lobsters.